Shelly Fairchild

 Shelly Fairchild (born August 23, 1977) is an American music recording artist.
-Signed to Columbia Records in 2004, she released her debut album Ride in early 2005.
-It produced the single "You Don't Lie Here Anymore", a No. 35 on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts.
+Signed to Columbia Records in 2004, she released her first album, Ride, in early 2005.
+It included the single "You Don't Lie Here Anymore", a No. 35 on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts.

 Biography

-Fairchild was born in Clinton, Mississippi to a musical family.
+Fairchild was born in Clinton, Mississippi, to a musical family.
 She began performing at an early age in church and later in her high school's show choir.
 Fairchild studied communications, theater and music at Mississippi College and subsequently starred in local stage shows including Grease and Always Patsy Cline.
 She also traveled with the national touring company for Beehive: The 60's Musical.

 Personal life

-On July 29, 2017, Shelly Fairchild married music executive Deborah DeLoach in Vail, Colorado.
-Their elopement was covered in Brides which included Venue & Catering by Collective Vail – Shelly's Dress: Free People – Deborah's Dress: Thread & Needle, from BHLDN – Officiant: Susie Kincade and Photography by Mackenzie Neville.
-Their wedding was voted by Brides as the Top 50 Favorite Real Wedding Photos of 2017.
-The couple resides in Nashville, TN.

 Career

 In 2004, Fairchild signed to Columbia Records.
-Her debut album, Ride, was issued in early 2005.
+Her first album, Ride, was issued in early 2005.
 Its lead-off single, "You Don't Lie Here Anymore", co-written with Clay Mills, peaked at No. 35 on the U.S. Billboard Hot Country Songs charts, although subsequent singles failed to chart.
 She toured in support of the album including an opening spot on Rascal Flatts' sold-out Here's to You tour which also featured Blake Shelton, but was dropped from Columbia by the end of the year.

 In 2008, Fairchild signed a record deal with Stroudavarious Records which was founded by producer James Stroud.
 Her first release was the song "It's All Gonna Work Out", which she released for a charity album called We Are Enterprise.